-The Investment Management Agreement was first approved by the Operating Company's board of directors on the limited partners of Guardian AIV and Guardian Partners through a written consent first solicited on the limited partners of Guardian AIV and Guardian Partners through a written consent first solicited on the limited partners of Guardian AIV and Guardian Partners through a written consent first solicited on the limited partners of two search of the limited as described below, the Investment Management Agreement will remain in effect for a period of two years from the date it was approved by the board of directors and will remain in effect from year-to-year thereafter if approved annually by the Operating Company's board of directors or by the affirmative vote of the holders of a majority of the Operating Company's directors who are not interested persons.
+The Investment Management Agreement was first approved by the Operating Company's board of directors on November 8, 2010 and by a majority of the limited partners of Guardian AIV and New Mountain Guardian Partners, L.P. through a written consent first solicited on November 8, 2010.
+Unless earlier terminated as described below, the Investment Management Agreement will remain in effect for a period of two years from the date it was approved by the board of directors and will remain in effect from year-to-year thereafter if approved annually by the Operating Company's board of directors or by the affirmative vote of the holders of a majority of the Operating Company's outstanding voting securities, voting on a pass through basis, and the majority of the Operating Company's directors who are not interested persons.
 The Investment Management Agreement will automatically terminate in the event of its assignment.
 The Investment Management Agreement may be terminated by either party without penalty upon 60 days' written notice to the other.
 Any termination by the Operating Company must be authorized either by its board of directors or by vote of its members, voting on a pass through basis.